-When there is failure of release of a mature ovum during the normal hormonal monthly cycle, an anovulatory cycle occurs.
+When there is the failure of the release of a mature ovum during the normal hormonal monthly cycle, an anovulatory cycle occurs.
 It is important to note that anovulation is a symptom or a consequence and not a disease itself.
 Several diseases that involve the hypothalamic-pituitary-ovarian axis can cause anovulation.

 Epidemiology of Anovulatory Cycles

-Polycystic ovary syndrome, hypothalamic amenorrhea, premature menopause and hyperprolactinemia are more common among epileptics for some unknown reasons and these populations are more likely to have anovulatory cycles.
+Polycystic ovary syndrome, hypothalamic amenorrhea, premature menopause, and hyperprolactinemia are more common among epileptics for some unknown reasons and these populations are more likely to have anovulatory cycles.

 Anovulation at menarche and during the perimenopausal period is common and normal.

 For ovulation to occur, the hypothalamus, pituitary, and ovaries need to function in precise harmony.
 Any disease that can disrupt the cyclic patterns of gonadotropin-releasing hormone (GnRH), follicle-stimulating hormone (FSH), or luteinizing hormone (LH) will result in anovulation.